Cyp9715/DeleteNewline/README.md

 therefore, rather than creating a program that handles all of these processes, I used this method to achieve maximum efficiency in some sections through these simple programs, reducing user fatigue.

 ## direction of development
-I also want to have each user perform the translation process itself through the app through API Key (Azure, Google).
+I also thought about whether to perform the translation process itself through the app through API Key (Azure, Google) that each user has.
-but I don't want this program to perform that many functions.
+On reflection, I thought it was inappropriate for this program to perform so many functions.
 In conclusion, I actually don't know the direction.
 If you have any good opinions, please feel free to leave your comments.

 ## Environment
 OS : Windows / x64